Chapter 7 Producer

 return -1*fn(p)

-return neg_fun
+return neg_funobjective_negative=negative_conversion(monopoly.profit)optimize.minimize(

 fun=negative_conversion(monopoly.profit),